Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 Diagraphs:

-- A.C.T.I.O.N.: Arrows Connect To Items, showing Operations or Navigation (emphasizes the connections and representation of operations or flow in a diagraph).
+- A.C.T.I.O.N.: Arrows Connect To Items, showing Operations or Navigation (emphasises the connections and representation of operations or flow in a diagraph).

 Recurrence Relations